fmquaglia/optipfair/docs/api.md

     expansion_rate: Optional[float] = None,
     show_progress: bool = True,
     return_stats: bool = False,
+    # Depth pruning parameters
+    num_layers_to_remove: Optional[int] = None,
+    layer_indices: Optional[List[int]] = None,
+    depth_pruning_percentage: Optional[float] = None,
+    layer_selection_method: str = "last",
 ) -> Union[PreTrainedModel, Tuple[PreTrainedModel, Dict[str, Any]]]:
     """
     Prune a pre-trained language model using the specified pruning method.

     Args:
         model: Pre-trained model to prune
-        pruning_type: Type of pruning to apply (currently only "MLP_GLU" is supported)
+        pruning_type: Type of pruning to apply ("MLP_GLU" or "DEPTH")
-        neuron_selection_method: Method to calculate neuron importance ("MAW", "VOW", or "PON")
+        neuron_selection_method: Method to calculate neuron importance ("MAW", "VOW", or "PON") - for MLP_GLU only
-        pruning_percentage: Percentage of neurons to prune (0-100)
+        pruning_percentage: Percentage of neurons to prune (0-100) - for MLP_GLU only
-        expansion_rate: Target expansion rate in percentage (mutually exclusive with pruning_percentage)
+        expansion_rate: Target expansion rate in percentage (mutually exclusive with pruning_percentage) - for MLP_GLU only
         show_progress: Whether to show progress during pruning
         return_stats: Whether to return pruning statistics along with the model
+        num_layers_to_remove: Number of layers to remove - for DEPTH only
+        layer_indices: Specific layer indices to remove - for DEPTH only
+        depth_pruning_percentage: Percentage of layers to remove - for DEPTH only
+        layer_selection_method: Method for selecting layers ("last", "custom") - for DEPTH only

     Returns:
         Pruned model or tuple of (pruned_model, statistics) if return_stats is True